-Tiktaalik is an extinct sarcopterygian ‘fishapod’ which evolved during the late Devonian period (375 ma) and it is regarded as an important transitional lifeform.
+Tiktaalik roseae is an extinct sarcopterygian ‘fishapod’ which evolved during the late Devonian period (375 ma) and it is regarded as an important transitional lifeform, displaying both fish and tetrapod characteristics.

-The morphology of interest includes a dorso-ventrally flattened head with raised dorso-anterior eyes - this meant that Tiktaalik would have been able to move just below the water surface, in much the same way as modern crocodiles, able to approach banks and margins.
-A muscular pectoral girdle and freely moving neck also suggest that Tiktaalik would have been able to prop itself up and to turn its head independently - enabling it to scan surface environments.
-These features indicate that Tiktaalik may have been a very effective tidal margin predator.
+The morphology of interest includes a dorso-ventrally flattened head with raised dorso-anterior eyes - meaning that Tiktaalik would have been able to move just below the water surface, in much the same way as modern crocodiles.
+A muscular pectoral girdle and freely moving neck suggest that Tiktaalik would have been able to prop itself up on forelimbs and to turn its head - enabling it to scan surface margins.
+Tiktaalik also had a well-developed pelvic girdle indicating that this trait may have evolved prior to vertebrates moving on to land.
+(Shubin, 2013).

 Tiktaalik also has spiracles on top of its head which is suggestive of lung development as well as gill breathing ability.
 This would have been useful in the warming shallow waters of the time that may have been low in oxygen content.